 Did you know that men and women have different sleep experiences?
 On the whole, women report more sleep disturbances than men.
-Our 2007 Sleep In America poll reports that two-thirds of women experience a sleep problem at least a few nights each week and as many as half report waking up feeling un-refreshed.
-As a result, we've developed a list of healthy sleep tips specifically for our female readers.
-And of course, don't miss our general healthy sleep tips here.
+NSF’s 2007 Sleep In America poll reports that two-thirds of women experience a sleep problem at least a few nights each week and as many as half report waking up feeling un-refreshed.
+As a result, here’s a list of healthy sleep tips specifically for female readers.
+And of course, don’t miss NSF’ general healthy sleep tips here.

 A cool bedroom is conducive to better sleep.
 Room temperatures between 60 and 67 degrees Fahrenheit are optimal.
 Given increases in core body temperature during menstruation, it can be even more important to maintain a cool bedroom environment during menses.